Climacrux/docs.cdrplatform.com/src/pages/docs/open-api-schema.md

 description: The CDR Platform APIs provide documentation via an OpenAPI 3.0 schema with UIs available in both Swagger and Redoc.
 ---

-The CDR platform API is documented via the OpenAPI 3.0 schema.
+The CDR platform API is documented via the OpenAPI 3.0 schema and is available via both the Swagger and Redoc user interfaces.

 {% quick-links %}